-Effortless automation of cloud and on-premises infrastructure
+Effortless IT automation of cloud and on-premises infrastructure

-Innovative capabilities for Windows Server on Azure
+Access innovative capabilities for Windows Server on Azure

 - Easily migrate your workloads to Azure by extending on-premises IP subnets and preserving the original private IP addresses.

 - Securely access files when working remotely without a VPN using built-in SMB over QUIC, a secure file-serving protocol.

 Microsoft invests more than $1 billion annually on cybersecurity research and development.

 We employ more than 3,500 security experts who are dedicated to data security and privacy.

 Automanage is free